kbase/narrative/docs/testing.md

 ***JavaScript***

 It can be useful to immediately see your changes in the narrative.
 For javascript changes, you will just have to reload the page.
-You can print messages to the console with `console.log`
+You can print messages to the console with `console.log`.

 To debug using the Karma Debugger complete the following steps: